 Price Qty

-How to Choose Projector Screen Type, Size, Material, and More
+How to Choose Projector Screen Type, Size, and Material

-But even without specific technologies designed to enhance surfaces, what is it about a projection screen in general that makes it better than just using a readily-available white wall?
-Moreover, how do you choose the right screen without breaking the bank?
+Regardless of specific technologies designed to enhance viewing, what is it about a projection screens in general that makes viewing better than just using a readily available white wall?
+And how do you choose the right screen without breaking the bank?
 Let's discuss the three main aspects of screens: material, size, and style.
 We’ll then cover how to choose the best one for your room and projector.

 Common Screen Construction Types